balsollier-lisa/BDM-generator-for-bioimaging/Real-dataset/README.md

 - "real-data-video.mp4" gathers the two previous sequences by representing  Langerin vesicles as circles and Rab11 vesicles as triangles.
 Moreover, each particle is coloured with respect to its motion regime: Brownian in blue, superdiffusive in red and subdiffusive in green.

 - The two .csv files are the results of the tracking procedure for each type of protein.
-Each files contains the spatial coordinates of the particles, at each frame, the index of the trajectory to which they belong and their motion regime (1: Brownian, 2: superdiffusive, 3: subdiffusive).
+Each file contains the spatial coordinates of the particles, at each frame, the index of the trajectory to which they belong and their motion regime (1: Brownian, 2: superdiffusive, 3: subdiffusive).

 - The two images "trajectories_Langerin.png" and "trajectories_Rab11.png" depicts all trajectories of Langerin and  Rab11 proteins, tracked over the image sequences, with the same color label as above (blue: Brownian, red: superdiffusive, green: subdiffusive).